MichaelLangbein/tdl2/backend/data/wiki/math/economics.md

 # Macro economics: static neo-classical model

+Neo-classical models are long-run.
+These models imply, particularly under the __assumption, that government intervention is in the long-run to be minimized.
 We will build an equilibrium model of macro-economics.
 That means that when we calculate an optimal demand for something, this will in equilibrium equal the optimal supply for it, and vice versa.